yodrew/yodrew.github.io/_pages/back/faq.md

 **4 - This sounds Satanic.**

-Some Christians who have encountered this idea have attempted to equate physical darkness with the spiritual darkness the Bible speaks against, and is thus Satanic.
+Some Christians I have met have attempted to equate physical darkness with the spiritual darkness the Bible speaks against, and is thus Satanic.

-Taking metaphors literally is precisely the abysmal stupidity that rational people rightly mock fundamentalists for.
-Real Biblical expositors like John MacArthur and Walter Veith warn against it.
-The Bible is rich with symbols.
-Their meanings have all been worked out for those who will bother to study.

-This would mean that physical light is spiritual light.
+Taking metaphors literally is just what rational people mock fundamentalists for.
+It would also mean that physical light is spiritual light.
 This amounts to sun worship... which is itself Satanism.
 It shows how stupidity, at some point, becomes evil.

 Satan lies about everything.
 The defining lie of Satanism is that salvation comes by work.
 Jesus said that salvation comes only by grace, not works.
 The idea of hygienic darkroom retreating is that healing (a kind of salvation) comes by rest.
 Rest is the opposite of work and a corollary of grace.

-If a single Biblical passage speaks against extended rest in physical darkness, I'd like to know it.
-The Bible does tell of several extremely good things that happened during or immediately after people had extended stays in darkness.
+Does the Bible tell of something bad that happened due to someone's extended stay in darkness?
+Does  it warn against extended rest in physical darkness?
+If so, I'd like to know it.

+The Bible does tell of extremely good things that happened during or immediately after extended stays in darkness.
 I demand explanations for them.
 For example, Elijah in the cave, Jonah in the whale, Lazarus and Jesus in their tombs—not to mention the creation of the world and prayer in closets.

 Myself, I began to sense Christ during my dark retreats.
 If darkness were evil, it should have driven me further away from that sense.
 It should have inclined me toward greater evil.
+The opposite occurred.

 The psychopaths I have met, including some Christians, hate and fear darkness.
 I think _the One_ they serve fears it, too.

 The God of Psalm 139:13 fears nothing.
 “If I ascend to heaven, you are there; if I make my bed in Sheol, you are there...
 Even the darkness is not dark to you.”
 King David was capable of using two different senses of the same word in the same sentence.
 Like most of his readers, you probably can, too.